dpranantha/presentation/01-bringing-ml-model-to-production/README.md

 Lessons:
 1. Make sure features are available for both training and prediction
-2. Make sure features are aligned for both training and prediction: same scale, same order, etc
+2. Make sure features are aligned for both training and prediction
 3. Make sure you are able to track your model performance and think about what you need for improvement ahead
    - Make sure you tag your model which describes what kind of algo it was trained and to what purpose
 4. Make sure you choose performing framework for serving/inference
 5. Make sure you test thoroughly
    - prediction: use training data
    - performance test: mimic real-time request loads
-6. Make sure everything is reproducible and repeatable
-7. Collaboration between DS and engineer in independent way
-   - Provide examples
-   - Provide abstraction on infrastructure and orchestration complexity as much as possible

-Notes:
-1. Boukje mentioned: she as a customer, but also her assistant

-## Delivered At
+## Planned to be delivered At

 * Bol.com Space Summit 2020